chaitu-padi/embed_model_eval/README.md

 - Evaluation metrics and ground truth

 ## Current Status
-The framework is production-ready with the following features:
+The framework is ready with the following features:
 - **Stable Backend CLI**: Full pipeline support for multi-model evaluation
 - **Comparative Reporting**: Side-by-side model evaluation with detailed metrics
 - **Latest Features**: